rahulkumarsingh73690/docs-3/docs/admin-ui-features.md

 title: Admin UI Features
 ---

-The [Admin UI](/admin-ui) provides **Admin** Users a UX Friendly UI to access ServiceStack features and summary insights into the APIs hosted by the ServiceStack App, accessible from:
+Built into v6+ ServiceStack Apps is the [Admin UI](/admin-ui) providing **Admin** Users a UX Friendly UI to access ServiceStack features and summary insights, available from:

-<h3 class="text-center font-medium text-3xl mb-3">/admin-ui</h3>
+<h3 class="text-center font-medium text-3xl m-0 py-3">/admin-ui</h3>

 Which after authenticating will take you to the Admin UI dashboard showing the authenticated Admin User details and general API stats: